Eglė the Queen of Serpents: Lithuania

 In a Lithuanian tale translated to German with the title Die Schlange Weißhaut ("The Snake Whiteskin"), an old couple have three daughters and a son, and one day leave their children home while they go on a trip.
 After they leave, the girls go to pluck some flowers by the river and decide to enter the warm water for a bath.
 The girls leave their clothes on the shore and return to fetch, but the youngest girl finds a snake on hers.
 The snake promises to return the garments in case she promises to marry him, which she does.
 They return home and the girls tell their parents of the event.
 Years later, the snake himself prepares to fetch his bride and slithers from the lake.
 He sees a crow atop a tree and promises to reward the bird.
 The snake knocks on the human family's door and explains he is after his bride.
 The old parents try to trick the snake with a chicken, a sheep, a pig, a barrel and a pestle, but the crow alerts the snake about the deceit.
 Finally, the snake takes his bride and rewards the crow with a juostas and a kerchief.
 In the snake's house, the snake gives his bride iron shoes and a spinning wheel mixed with twigs, iron filings and wood splinters for her to wear down and untangle, respectively, before she can even visit her family again.
-She tries to do her tasks for years, as her husband told her, but cannot do so, and cries, when an woman neighbour offers her help and advises her how to perform the task: toss the shoes in an oven and let them heat up, and shake the wheel to remove the twigs and everything else and toss them in the oven to burn, then strike the hot iron shoes until they are thin enough.
+She tries to do her tasks for years, as her husband told her, but cannot do so, and cries, when a woman neighbour offers her help and advises her how to perform the task: toss the shoes in an oven and let them heat up, and shake the wheel to remove the twigs and everything else and toss them in the oven to burn, then strike the hot iron shoes until they are thin enough.
 She does as instructed and shows her husband she has succeeded, then takes her back home six years after their marriage, and teaches her a magic command to open up the path back home.
 The girl returns home with two sons and a daughter and visits her old parents.
 The following days, the girl's only brother tries to bribe and threatens his nephews to reveal the secret command, but the boys refuse, save for their younger sister, who tells everything.
 The brother goes to the lake shore, summons the snake brother-in-law, called Whiteskin, and beheads him.
 Back home, the snake's bride is ready to leave, but her brother, father, mother and sister try to delay her by insisting she stays with them.
 She answers she would transform her elder son into an oak, the middle son into an ash tree, the younger daughter into an elm, and herself into a cuckoo.
 After leaving, she goes to the lake margin and tries to summon her husband Whiteskin, but the water foams blood, instead of milk, thus proving her husband is dead.
 Thus, the girl transforms her elder son into an oak, the middle son into an ash tree, the younger daughter into an elm, and herself into a cuckoo.